 Mic stand.
 Think about it, you are playing your guitar and holding the mic at the same time?
 My advice is that it doesn’t hurt to own a mic stand.

-You’re spoilt for choice with microphone stand choices; floor standing, tabletop, boom stands, clip-on, over-the-head.
+You’re spoilt for choice with microphone stand choices; floor standing, tabletop, boom stands, clip-on, and over-the-head.
 Using a mic stand makes your recording life easier.

 Do I Need A Mixing Board?